 The most basic, but very important tip is to soak rice.
-Whether you use short grain white rice or brown rice, short-grain variety requires soaking.
+Whether you use short-grain white rice or brown rice, the short-grain variety requires soaking.
 As the rice kernels are fatter, it takes more time for the moisture to get through to the core of the grains.
 So we must give a headstart by soaking the rice in water.
 Here is the time range for both white and brown rice:

 - White rice: 20 to 30 minutes.